omalovichko/CodilityLessons/README.md

 * LongestPassword: Given a string containing words, find the longest word that satisfies specific conditions.
 * FloodDepth: Find the maximum depth of water in mountains after a huge rainfall.

 __Lesson 91 - Tasks from Indeed Prime 2016 challenge__
+* DwarfsRafting: Find out how many dwarfs can fit on a raft such that it's balanced when crossing a river.

 __Lesson 92 - Tasks from Indeed Prime 2016 College Coders challenge__
 * TennisTournament: Given the numbers of players and available courts, calculate the maximum number of parallel tennis games.